UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 You can amend this script if you want to change anything (for example, the `--nsteps 177` default number of days to run the model for might want amending).

-Once the model has been run, Christopher will transfer to the AWS server.
+Once the model has been run, Christopher will transfer to JASMIN.

 ## Copying files to JASMIN